Papyrus

 • PINs are hashed with the same algorithm used for user passwords; the raw PIN is never stored.

 • Failed PIN attempts are rate limited per template.
-After five incorrect attempts, unlock is blocked for 15 minutes.
+After five incorrect attempts, PIN verification is blocked for 15 minutes.

 Idle timeout behavior

 While a signing session is open, the device watches for activity (tapping, typing, signing).
-If no activity is seen for the configured number of seconds, the session is abandoned, the device returns to the welcome screen, and the next signer must be unlocked by the operator again.
+If no activity is seen for the configured number of seconds, the session is abandoned, the device returns to the welcome screen, and the next signer can start from a clean intake screen.

 Set a shorter timeout (30–60 seconds) for busy, high-traffic kiosks where unattended screens are a privacy risk.
 Set a longer timeout (3–5 minutes) for documents that ask the signer to read carefully before acting.